 OSHA and ANSI requirements mandate that the workplace must be appropriately marked for employee safety.
 Failure to comply with OSHA’s safety signs, symbols, decals, and hazard communication label standards could cost your company thousands of dollars in fines or result in severe injury or death to an employee.
 LEM Products, Inc. manufactures signs in compliance with OSHA and ANSI standards.
 It also uses the ISO 3864 Standard for international usage and is EHS compliant.

 OSHA Compliant Products

-OSHA (Occupational Safety and Health Administration) was formed in 1970 to “save lives, prevent injuries and protect the health of American workers.”
-LEM signs meet all OSHA (29 CFR 1910) & ANSI (Z535) standards.
-Our products follow the guidelines as laid out in the ANSI Z535 standards.
-This standard is made up of six individual standards:
+OSHA (Occupational Safety and Health Administration) was formed in 1970 to “save lives, prevent injuries, and protect the health of American workers.”
+LEM signs are compliant with all OSHA (29 CFR 1910) & ANSI (Z535) standards.
+Our hazard communication labels follow the guidelines as laid out in the ANSI Z535 standards:

 - ANSI Z535.1 – Safety Colors

 - ANSI Z535.2 – Environmental and Facility Safety Signs

 - ANSI Z535.3 – Criteria for Safety Symbols

 - ANSI Z535.4 – Product Safety Signs and Labels

 - ANSI Z535.5 – Safety Tags and Barricade Tapes